boaldave/ID4WithClients/docs/id4/ID4Database/DatabaseGenScriptID4.rst

-.. _refDatabaseGenScriptID4:
 IdentityServer4 Database Generation Script:
 ===========================================

+ID4 needs data for Functional Settings.

-Before running the following script, you need to create the IdentityServer4 Database.
-Then you can run the following script to setup a Database Login Account:
+First create the IdentityServer4 Database, then run the following script to setup a Database Login Account:

 .. code-block:: sql